IBM/zopeneditor-about/README.md

   - If you are using version 1.1 or newer of Z Open Editor you can also use just a Java Runtime Environments (JRE) as well.
   - Newer versions of Java should also work, but are not as rigorously tested for Z Open Editor as Java 8 and 11.
   - Various settings are provided to configure how the extension uses Java.
 See the [Configuring Java](#configuring-java) section below for more details.
-- Zowe CLI 6.33.3 and the Zowe Explorer VS Code extension v1.20.0 or later: To make use of [Zowe](https://zowe.org) to open and edit files directly from z/OS MVS or USS, you need Zowe client software and either IBM RSE API or z/OSMF configured.
+- Zowe CLI 6.33.3 and the Zowe Explorer VS Code extension v2.2.1 or later: To make use of [Zowe](https://zowe.org) to open and edit files directly from z/OS MVS or USS, you need Zowe client software and either IBM RSE API or z/OSMF configured.
+We strongly recommend that you use Zowe CLI version 7 or newer.
 For more information, see [Installing Zowe CLI](https://docs.zowe.org/stable/user-guide/cli-installcli) and [VS Code Extension for Zowe](https://marketplace.visualstudio.com/items?itemName=Zowe.vscode-extension-for-zowe#user-content-prerequisites).
 Once installed, you must [create a Zowe CLI user profile](https://ibm.github.io/zopeneditor-about/Docs/interact_zos_overview.html) so that data sets can be found and accessed.

 - (Optional) Git: To use the features that involve Git, you must install Git and have it available in your system path so that VS Code can display it.
 On Macs, Git comes out of the box.
 On Linux, you can install Git with your distribution's package manager.
 On Windows, you can get Git from <https://git-scm.com>.